marcinduma/LTRCLD-2557/docs/use-case1.md

 Hit **Deploy to sites** for contracts to be pushed.

 !!!
 Info
     Even the checkbox for "Apply both direction" is enabled, we still need 2 contracts between Cloud EPGs.
-This configuration is coming from the fact that Consumed Contracts are adding Outbound/Outgoing rules and Provided Contracts are adding Inband/Incoming rules, so with one contract we would only allow for traffic to be initiated from consumer EPG.
+This configuration is comming from the fact that Consumed Contracts are adding Outbound/Outgoing rules and Provided Contracts are adding Inband/Incoming rules in Security Groups, so with one contract we would only allow for traffic to be initiated from consumer EPG.
 We could use the same contract in both direction (each EPG would then provide and consume the same contract), but it's not a best practice as may lead to unwanted traffic leaking and complicate troubleshooting.

 ### 2. Contract assigment to EPGs